Payut Ngaokrachang: Early life

 Payut was born at Klong Warl village, Warkoe, Prachuap Khiri Khan Province.
 As a child, Payut was interested in nang drama (shadow-puppet plays) and Felix the Cat.

 In 1944, he enrolled in classes to become an art teacher.
 Payut studied by correspondence with illustrator Hem Vejakorn, whose work was seen on the covers of 10-satang pulp novels.
 Through their letters back and forth, Hem introduced Payut to drawing.

-"I had been a fan of Khru Hem’s drawings since 1944, when I was 14.
+"I had been a fan of Khru (teacher) Hem’s drawings since 1944, when I was 14.
 So, I wrote him asking to become his student.
 He was a great teacher and taught me a lot, from how to draw anatomy to getting the right perspective on paintings.
 I learned all this from his letters," Payut told The Nation newspaper in a 2004 interview.

 At age 17, Payut took his first job painting backgrounds for play sets as he traveled around Thailand with theater groups.
 Payut also worked as a block printer, making etchings, and was employed at an advertising agency.